aws/aws-panorama-cli/README.md

 $ panorama-cli add-abstract-camera --name front_door_camera
 ```

-This command defines an abstract camera package in the `packages` section of and adds the following snippet in the `nodes` section of the `graph.json`.
+This command defines an abstract camera package in the `packages` section and adds the following snippet in the `nodes` section of the `graph.json`.
 You can modify the title and description to be more relevant to the use case.

 ```JSON
 {